adam-dg/pipelines-test/README.md

-Testing relaying of Git Flow "feature" branches
+Testing relaying with reduced number of Pipelines environment variables